 Enjoy these Festive Gingerbread Pancakes all to yourself, or with your loved ones.
 Eat them for breakfast, eat them for lunch, or eat them for dinner.
 Besides, who doesn’t love breakfast for dinner from time to time?

-Note – blasting your favourite Christmas tunes while making these delicious, fluffy, gluten + dairy free pancakes is highly recommended.
+Note – blasting your favourite Christmas tunes while making these delicious, fluffy, and healthy pancakes is highly recommended.

 Festive Gingerbread Pancakes

 A delicious dairy free, real food ingredient festive pancake recipe that will please your breakfast crowd and leave your house smelling amazing!

 - 1 + 1/2 cups sprouted spelt flour

 - 1/2 tsp baking soda